briceicle/elance-crawler/README.md

 A demo Mongo instance has been set up at the address within auth.
 All dependencies are called from within "job.js".

 ## Getting Started
-1. Open auth.json and change the password field to the one mentioned in the email.
+- Open auth.json and change the password field to the one mentioned in the email.
 The external database will not work without this.
-2. Install dependencies:
 ```
 npm install
 ```
-3. Define settings
+- Define settings
 ```
 node examples/many.js
 ```